microsoft/tutel/README.md

-        scan_expert_func : allow users to specify a lambda function to iterate each experts param, e.g. `scan_expert_func = lambda name, param: setattr(param, 'expert', True)` result_func      : allow users to specify a lambda function to format the MoE output and aux_loss, e.g. `result_func = lambda output: (output, output.l_aux)` group            : specify the explicit communication group of all_to_all seeds            : a tuple containing a pair of int to specify manual seed of (shared params, local params)
+        scan_expert_func : allow users to specify a lambda function to iterate each experts param, e.g. `scan_expert_func = lambda name, param: setattr(param, 'expert', True)` result_func      : allow users to specify a lambda function to format the MoE output and aux_loss, e.g. `result_func = lambda output: (output, output.l_aux)` group            : specify the explicit communication group of all_to_all seeds            : a tuple containing a tripple of int to specify manual seed of (shared params, local params, others params after MoE's)

 * Usage of dict-type Experts Config: